LukasForst/fides/README.md

-# Fides: A Trust Model for Collaborative Defense in Highly Adversarial Networks
+# Fides

-Global Trust Model for P2P Intrusion Prevention System (IDS/IPS).
+Fides is a trust model for collaborative defense in highly adversarial networks of Intrusion Prevention System (IDS/IPS) agents.
 Named after [Fides](https://en.wikipedia.org/wiki/Fides_(deity)) - goddess of trust and good faith.
 The repository is a mono repo for my diploma thesis on CTU.